fajara-kurniawan/fajara-kurniawan/README.md

 <br>

-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for an Remote or Relocation provided job opportunity :)

 <br><br>